Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Observer-Process Synchronization

 A place-dependent IFS generates a stochastic process over $\eta \in \simplex^N$ as follows: Given an initial position $\mxst_0 \in \simplex^N$, the probability distribution $\{ p^{(\msym)}(\mxst_0) : \msym = 1, \dots, k \}$ is sampled.
 According to the sample $\msym$, apply $f^{(\msym)}$ to map $\mxst_0$ to the next position $\mxst_1 = f^{(\msym)}(\mxst_0)$.
 Resample $x$ from the distribution and continue, generating $\mxst_0, \mxst_1, \mxst_2, \ldots$.

-An $N$-state HMC's associated mixed-state construction defines a place-dependent IFS over the $N-1$ simplex, with each symbol-labeled transition matrix $T^{(x)}$ defining a mapping function (\cref{eq:MxStUpdate}) and associated probability function (\cref{eq:SymbolFromMixedState}).
-As our previous results showed \cite{Jurg20b}, an IFS defined by an ergodic HMC has a unique attractor, which is the set of mixed states $\MxSSet$.
+An $N$-state HMC's associated mixed-state presentation defines a place-dependent IFS over the $N-1$ simplex, with each symbol-labeled transition matrix $T^{(x)}$ defining a mapping function (\cref{eq:MxStUpdate}) and associated probability function (\cref{eq:SymbolFromMixedState}).
+Our previous results showed that an IFS defined by an ergodic HMC generates an ergodic mixed-state process and has a unique attractor---the set of mixed states $\MxSSet$ \cite{Jurg20b}.
 Additionally, this attractor has a unique, attracting, invariant measure known as the \emph{Blackwell measure} $\BlackwellMeasure(\MxSSet)$.